What is distance counseling?

 - Convenience– No more scrambling to get to a therapist’s office.
 No travel time also means there’s no problem fitting an appointment into your busy day.

-- Effectiveness- Many studies have demonstrated that online counseling can be just as effective as in-person counseling.
+- Effectiveness- Studies have demonstrated that online counseling can be just as effective as in-person counseling.

 - Privacy- There’s no chance of running into anyone in the waiting room when you’re meeting your therapist online.